great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_a_new_expectation_suite_without_the_cli.rst

             validator = context.get_validator(batch_request=batch_request, expectation_suite=suite)

         **Note:** The `batch_request` depends on what type of data asset you want to connect to (a database table or view, Pandas dataframe, etc.).
-See :ref:`how_to_guides__creating_batches` for your configuration.
+See :ref:`Datasources Reference <reference__core_concepts__datasources>` to learn more about specifying batch requests.
 You can then start creating Expectations based on your batch using the methods described in the :ref:`expectation_glossary` and eventually save the Suite to JSON:

         .. code-block:: python